 On the subject of staff, it is important to keep the morale up of your warehouse staff during this very busy period.

-So arranging your warehouse in such a way that makes it easier for them to do their job is essential.
+So arranging your warehouse and implementing quality inventory control methods in such a way that makes it easier for your team to do their job is essential.

 Firstly, arrange your top selling products so they are at waist or shoulder height and are easier to pick.
 Putting them closer to the door when the carrier will arrive is also a smart move.

 Having the requisite boxes for the goods next to the items will make it easier for your staff to pick and pack.

 Lastly, offer an incentive program for your staff.
 Set targets for them throughout the day and if they are met, perhaps they could be rewarded with a few extra drinks at the Christmas party!